spinnaker-hackathon/gardening/README.md

      - Plugins training - Frontend development: https://youtu.be/b7BmMY1kR10
      - More context is here on the Spinnaker Community Blog: https://blog.spinnaker.io/cant-go-outside-dip-your-toes-in-the-spinnaker-plugins-pool-1076f74003b
      - Build and Delivery videos will be released soon!

-## Teams and First Timers
-This time, team formation is on us.
-The registration questions will help us to create balanced teams of 2-5.
-Then, our team of Spinnaker community experts can help you choose the perfect project and will be on call to advise you through the week.
-Consult and collaborate through blockers.

-We'll explore, learn, and take action.
-Register today and grow Spinnaker with us!
-Once you're registered, ping us in the #gardening-general channel in Spinnaker Slack to get started.

-## What activities can I expect to find at the July event?
-Teams will meet to work on Spinnaker projects during work blocks, and for as much time as desired between the 7/16 Kickoff and 7/23 Show & Tell sessions.

-New to Spinnaker?
-This event offers other opportunities to join the community.
-Lunchtime speaker panels will offer Spinnaker and software delivery wisdom.
-The Docs SIG will host an activity channel for building Spinnaker.io resources.
-If you want to host an activity, speak up in __#gardening-general__.

 ## Hackathon Schedule (Tentative)
 <a id="sched-embed" href="//sgdays.sched.com/">View the Spinnaker Gardening Days V2: Summer 2020 schedule &amp; directory.</a>